ucsb-cs8/w20/_lab/lab05.md

 4) **outputWordPointPairs(pointWordList, myLetters, toFile)** - NO return (just prints a formatted list or writes it to file).

-* Write a function which will output the (pointValue, word) pairs in `pointWordList` to the screen or to a file depending on the bool value `toFile`.
-Refer to the function `scrabbleWords` for more details on `pointWordList`.
+* Write a function which will output the (pointValue, word) pairs in `pointWordList` to the screen or to a file **depending on the bool value** `toFile`.

+Refer to the function `scrabbleWords` for more details on `pointWordList` (you can also search this page for `pointWordList` to see where else on this page it appears).
 When myLetters is "buoni", `pointWordList` might look like:

 ```
 >>> pointWordList
 [(5, 'obi'), (5, 'nub'), (5, 'nob'), (5, 'nib'), (5, 'bun'), (5, 'bio'), (5, 'bin'), (4, 'bi'), (3, 'uni'), (3, 'ion'), (2, 'on'), (2, 'nu'), (2, 'no'), (2, 'in'), (1, 'u'), (1, 'i')]
 ```
+* `toFile` parameter is a binary switch that indicates if the output should be written to a file (`toFile = True`) or if the output should be displayed on the screen (`toFile = False`).
     * When `toFile` is `False`,  print all the words followed by their point value.
 Format the output so that your word is left justified in a field of width 4 more than the number of letters in `myLetters`, and the point value follows immediately afterwards.
 You can do this with the `format` string method by carefully forming the `'{...}'` string first.
     * If `toFile` is `True`, write the same text as your formatted screen output from above to a text file.
 Name the file the string of letters contained in `myLetters` followed by ".txt".
 So in the example above with scrabbleWords("buoni"), the file that is created is `buoni.txt`.
 Note that every time you want to write to a new line, you will need to include the newline character `\n` in your `file.write()` statement.
 You can see what the output should look like in the example here:

 **buoni.txt**
 ```